petersem/dockerholics/README.md

 ## Media Players
 - [Plex](https://hub.docker.com/r/linuxserver/plex)
- organizes video, music and photos from personal media libraries and streams them to smart TVs, streaming boxes and mobile devices.
+ organizes video, music and photos from personal media libraries and streams them to smart TVs, streaming boxes and mobile devices. **(Recommended)**

 **[`^        back to top        ^`](#)**

 ## Media Management
 - [Lidarr](https://hub.docker.com/r/linuxserver/lidarr)
  is a music collection manager for Usenet and BitTorrent users.
-It can monitor multiple RSS feeds for new tracks from your favorite artists and will grab, sort and rename them.
+It can monitor multiple RSS feeds for new tracks from your favorite artists and will grab, sort and rename them. **(Recommended)**
 - [Radarr](https://hub.docker.com/r/linuxserver/radarr)
- is a fork of Sonarr to work with movies à la Couchpotato.
+ is a fork of Sonarr to work with movies à la Couchpotato. **(Recommended)**
 - [Readarr](https://hub.docker.com/r/hotio/readarr)
  is an ebook (and maybe eventually magazine/audiobook) collection manager for Usenet and BitTorrent users.
-It can monitor multiple RSS feeds for new books from your favorite authors and will grab, sort and rename them.
+It can monitor multiple RSS feeds for new books from your favorite authors and will grab, sort and rename them. **(Recommended)**
 - [Sonarr](https://hub.docker.com/r/linuxserver/sonarr)
  is a PVR for usenet and bittorrent users.
-It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
+It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them. **(Recommended)**

 **[`^        back to top        ^`](#)**